regiregi22/RaspiNail/raspibolt_69_tor.md

 ### Installing Tor

 This guide assumes that you're running a **Raspberry Pi 3** or better.
-If your RaspiBolt is built on an earlier version, it won't work as described below and you might want to [look at these instructions](https://tor.stackexchange.com/questions/242/how-to-run-tor-on-raspbian-on-the-raspberry-pi) instead.
+If your RaspiNail is built on an earlier version, it won't work as described below and you might want to [look at these instructions](https://tor.stackexchange.com/questions/242/how-to-run-tor-on-raspbian-on-the-raspberry-pi) instead.

-Also, this guide builds on top of the RaspiBolt guide that runs with **Raspberry Pi OS Lite**.
+Also, this guide builds on top of the RaspiNail guide that runs with **Raspberry Pi OS Lite**.
 If you run a different operating system, you may need to build Tor from source and paths may vary.

 For additional reference, the original instructions are available on the [Tor project website](https://www.torproject.org/docs/debian.html.en#ubuntu).

-* Connect to the RaspiBolt via SSH as user "admin", as [described in the main guide](raspibolt_20_pi.md#connecting-to-the-pi).
+* Connect to the RaspiNail via SSH as user "admin", as [described in the main guide](raspibolt_20_pi.md#connecting-to-the-pi).

 * Add the following two lines to `sources.list` to add the torproject repository.